functorial/MMLAP/README.md

 ## What does randomization do to this game?

 ### Locations
-- The opening of most chests, cardboard boxes, and garbage pails.
+- The opening of most chests, cardboard boxes, and garbage pails
-- Peeking into hidden holes in the wall.
+- Peeking into hidden holes in the wall
 - Defeating bosses
+- TV Station games rank As
+- Some side quests:
+  - The Museum questline
+  - Saving the missing woman
+  - Curing Ira's illness
+  - Turning in gift items to Roll

 ### Items
 Any item associated with a location above.
 At the moment, this includes: